Does everyone who completes the program receive a job offer?

 Am I qualified to participate if I don’t have a PhD?

-Unfortunately, at this time we only accept candidates who have completed or are approaching completion of a PhD.
-However, you may be interested in our Insight Data Engineering Fellows Program, which does not have an education requirement.
-The Data Engineering program focuses more on data infrastructure and architecture rather than data analytics.
+Unfortunately, at this time we only accept candidates who have completed or are approaching completion of a PhD, although we do on rare occasions make exceptions.
+If you feel that you have significant experience that offsets this requirement you may apply and address this issue specifically in your application.
+You may be interested in our Insight Data Engineering Fellows Program or are Insight Artificial Intelligence Program, which do not have an education requirement.
+The Data Engineering program focuses more on data infrastructure and architecture rather than data analytics, and the Artificial Intelligence program focuses more on the application of machine learning and deep learning models.

-Can I talk to an alumn of the program?
+Can I talk to an alum of the program?

 We are more than happy to connect you with an Insight alum once you have been invited to participate in the program.